actions-on-google/dialogflow-updates-java/README.md

     1. Download the [SDK for App Engine](https://cloud.google.com/appengine/docs/flexible/java/download)
     1. Follow the steps for [Setting up a GCP project](https://cloud.google.com/appengine/docs/flexible/java/using-gradle#setting_up_and_validating_your_project_name_short)
     1. Deploy to [App Engine using Gradle](https://cloud.google.com/appengine/docs/flexible/java/using-gradle) by running the following command: `gradle appengineDeploy`

+#### Build for AWS
+    1. Delete ActionsServlet
+    1. Remove the following line from build.gradle:
+       1. `apply from: 'build-gcp.gradle'`
+    1. Build the AWS Lambda compatible zip file using the buildAWSZip gradle task: `gradle buildAWSZip`
+    1. Deploy the zip file found at `build/distributions/myactions.zip` as an AWS Lambda function by following instructions at https://aws.amazon.com/lambda/

 ### Setup